Birds of PSSS

 Survey sites are specific locations established by Seattle Audubon.
 Nearly all are located on publicly-accessible saltwater shoreline.

-See a map of available survey sites here or see all active sites on an interactive map.
+See all active sites on an interactive map.

 All surveys are synchronized to take place during a four hour window (determined by Seattle Audubon) on the first Saturday of the month, October through April.
 Each survey is 15-30 minutes.